 Finland’s Secret Island

-Stay on your own private Arctic island complete with gourmet private chef, brace yourself for cold water therapy & chase the Northern Lights on a snowmobile safari
+Stay on your own private Arctic island complete with gourmet private chef, brace yourself for cold water therapy & chase the Northern Lights on a snowmobile

 Finland’s Secret Island

 About your trip

-By day, you’ll travel deep into silent, snow-laden forests on cross-country skis – pushing yourself to your limits as you’re lured on by nature’s ethereal beauty.
+Over four adventure-packed days you’ll travel deep into silent, snow-laden forests on cross-country skis – pushing yourself to your limits as you’re lured on by nature’s ethereal beauty.
 You’ll plunge into freezing water holes for a taste of heart-stopping cold-water therapy and fly across frozen landscapes by husky sleigh, safe in the knowledge that a warm campfire and hearty meal will be waiting for you back at your private island.
 Speaking of meals; gourmet food is a huge part of this adventure, thanks to your expert island chef serving up endless Lappish delights.

 And by night?
 Always Northern Lights hunting, of course.
-Whether it’s a thrilling aurora safari by snowmobile or time spent looking to the sky on your far-flung arctic island; the odds of seeing nature’s most wonderous spectacle are firmly in your favour.
+Whether it’s a thrilling aurora safari by snowmobile or time spent looking to the sky on your far-flung arctic island; the odds of seeing nature’s most wondrous spectacle are firmly in your favour.

 - Exclusively for people in their 30s & 40s